AutoHotkey Homepage AutoHotkey Community

 Microsoft Common Language Runtime / .NET Framework Interop

-• Load the Common Language Runtime into the current process.
+• Load the Common Language Runtime into the script's process.

 • Load .NET assemblies (dll files) by full name, partial name, or path.